BlueTeamNinja/Scripting-Dev/Assignment_6/Assignment_6.md

 * The input() function always returns a string that must be converted to a number to be used in an arithmetic expression.
 * The arithmetic expressions for this script will be like the example on lecture slide 17.
-* Don't use magic numbers!
-Create a named constant like INCHES_PER_FEET = 12 and use it in the calculations.
+* Don't use [magic numbers](https://therenegadecoder.com/code/what-is-a-magic-number-and-how-do-we-fix-it/)!
+Create a named constant `INCHES_PER_FEET = 12` and use it in the calculations.
 * The int() function will throw an exception if its argument cannot be converted to an integer.
 Use `try` and `except` to catch such an exception and print a descriptive error message if the value entered by the user is not a valid integer.
 See the examples on lecture slides 45 and 57.